 Jura: Melon à Queue Rouge and Enfariné

-Savoy: Persan, Chasselas, Gringet
+Savoie: Persan, Chasselas, Gringet

-Savoy is a region with a rare varietal range, with no less than 23 indigenous varieties!
+Savoie is a region with a rare varietal range, with no less than 23 indigenous varieties!
 Not all of these are still cultivated today, even if certain leading winemakers such as Michel Grisard have worked hard to reintroduce several old species.
 Three stand out in among this plethora of grapes: Persan (red), Chasselas and Gringet (white).

-Chasselas (known as Fendant in Switzerland) is one of those rare grapes which is at once apt for eating and wineproduction.
-It is grown on the shores of Lake Geneva (Crépy, Marignan, Marin et Ripaille) and gives pleasant, light, and easy wines which are low in alcohol and should be drunk young.
+Chasselas (known as Fendant in Switzerland) is one of those rare grapes which is at once apt for eating and wine production.
+It is grown on the shores of Lake Geneva (Crépy, Marignan, Marin and Ripaille) and gives pleasant, light, and easy wines which are low in alcohol and should be drunk young.
 Domaine Domonique Lucas is a notable producer of Chasselas.
 Gringet is cultivated solely in the small appellation of Ayze, to produce both still and sparkling wines.
 When vinified by Domaine Belluard, for instance, it produces magical wine.

-Languedoc/Roussillon: Terret blanc, Rivairenc, Lledoner Pelut, Morrastel
+Languedoc and Roussillon: Terret Blanc, Rivairenc, Lledoner Pelut, Morrastel

 To be continued…